-Even so, it'll always be my favourite.
+Even so, it'll always be my favorite.
 It was my introduction to Schafer's writing, which I'm enjoying to this day in his latest adventure game, the just-completed Broken Age.
-(VICE has an interview feature on that game, speaking to Schafer and voice-actor Elijah Wood, running in May.)
-It was also one of the first PC games I ever played, and the moment I realised nothing on my SNES could match its cinematic production values.
+(VICE has an interview feature on that game, speaking to Schafer and voice actor Elijah Wood, running in May.)
+It was also one of the first PC games I ever played, and the moment I realized nothing on my SNES could match its cinematic production values.

 But mostly I just love how different it is.
 Its tale of bikers, betrayal, and mechanical bunnies might not last long, but it's one of the most unique settings and stories ever seen on PC.
 I enjoy it all over again every time I play it.